ardellelee/fitnessExpert/README.md

-# ISBA-CA
+# works

-This project is to implement the web GUI for clips expert system.

-Clips code is a fitness plan recommendation system.
-Web uses the spring frame.

-mine_ext.clp is the final clips code from teammates.

-test.clp is a test with bmi.

-test1.clp is a test with bmi and bmr.
+this is project to practise swing GUI programming and clips.

+test for push